MacareuxDigital/addon_cdn_cache_purge_cloudfront/README.md

-# A concrete5 add-on to purge CDN caches on CloudFront
+# A Concrete CMS add-on to purge CDN caches on CloudFront

 Flushes Amazon CloudFront cache when you click Clear Cache button.